JackieBinya/jacqueline-binya-website/content/posts/css/extract-svgs.md

 ### Webp

-This a highly perfomant image format create by Google.
+[Webp](https://developers.google.com/speed/webp) is a highly perfomant image format create by Google it was created to replace bitmap.

 ### SVG